ilmaalifia/qa-business-case-backend/README.md

 ## 🚀 How to Run

-Run the the code using dev mode to enable LangSmith UI using the following command:
+Run the the code using dev mode to enable LangGraph Studio for frontend using the following command:

 ```bash
 langgraph dev